Danjb1/open-rival/image-extractor/README.md

 Build using Visual Studio.

-The executable will be created in a "Debug" directory. `IMAGES.DAT` should be placed in this same directory.
+The executable will be created in a "Debug" directory.

 ## Run

+`IMAGES.DAT` should be placed in the directory from which the program is run.

 Run the executable, and the images will be extracted to an "images" directory (this may need to be created).